nobody-125/obcon/Penn 25/Mediterranean Archaeology/The Italian Penninsula.md

 This entire dynamic suggests that Roman art was less a product of singular, centralized creation and more like a river system: though the source (Rome) was powerful, the tributaries (the provinces) continually fed into it, enriching the flow and eventually altering the main channel's course and destination.
 Elsner illustrates a two-way dynamic between the state and the cultures that it inhibited; there was a need to assimilate the periphery into Roman culture, but also a need for the government to accomodate to the diverse array of Mediterranean peoples that the empire included.
+# Week 12
+## *Flohr, Femurs and food regimes in the Roman world*

+Since the turn of the millennium, there has been a proliferation of studies discussing the quality of Roman food regimes.
+Progress includes studying evidence for **stature** on a larger scale to assess changes in average human body length over the long term, noting the work of Koepke and Baten (2005) for Europe, and Giannecchini and Moggi-Cecchi (2008) for Italy.
+Scholars have also begun to systematically analyze skeletal remains for indications of ill health associated with structural malnutrition, such as **porotic hyperostosis** and **dental enamel hypoplasia**.

+##### The Debate and Methodological Challenges

+Scholars have not yet reached a consensus on what the skeletal record indicates about Roman food regimes.
+There is an **optimistic camp** highlighting Roman dietary achievement and a **pessimistic camp** highlighting Roman dietary shortcomings.

+ The "frontal opposition" between these two positions raises questions about how solid conclusions derived from skeletal remains currently are, suggesting the evidence may need to be approached with more caution.
+The most crucial problem in combining skeletal data and economic history is the difficulty for individual scholars to completely master the theoretical and methodological complexities of both fields.
+ * There is a vast difference in **publication culture**: osteoarchaeologists favor a rigidly analytical scientific tradition, whereas Roman historians lean toward a more rhetorical classical tradition, prioritizing palatable historical scenarios over detailed methodological discussion.
+ * **Raw osteoarchaeological data are often extremely inaccessible**, and key arguments sometimes rely on partially unpublished evidence, such as Klein Goldewijk's work.
+The lack of standardized publication conventions is typical for a fast-developing field.
+ * The relationship between the excavated skeletal record and historical reality is extremely complex, influenced heavily by **excavation practice** (e.g., rescue excavations for infrastructure projects like rail lines or shopping malls)
+ * The evidence is heavily biased: it is **skewed towards Italy and temperate Europe** at the expense of regions like North Africa, the Nile, and Asia Minor.
+ * Furthermore, the known skeletal record favors centralized necropolises over isolated graves, thus privileging evidence from **cities and large settlements over the countryside**.
+People living on farmsteads are structurally underrepresented, as are groups buried outside necropolises.
+##### The Stature Debate (Short Romans, Tall Romans)
+The **optimistic position** (e.g., Kron) argued that adult males in Roman Italy averaged around 168.3 cm tall, suggesting Romans were "significantly taller than the nineteenth century working class populations".
+* Kron’s argument is critiqued because Roman recruitment heights mentioned by Vegetius (_De Re Militari_ 1.5) are not directly comparable to 19th-century heights due to different warfare technology.
+* Moreover, Vegetius’s high figures applied only to the cavalry and the first cohort, and he suggested such heights were exceptional in his day.

+A fundamental methodological problem in the stature debate is that differing formulae are used to calculate height from long bones (e.g., Kron used Trotter and Gleser for ‘whites’ or Olivier; others use Pearson’s formula or Trotter and Gleser for ‘blacks’).
+Klein Goldewijk and Jacobs (2013, 11) have argued that these methods are essentially unreliable and that one should compare bones, not reconstructed heights.

+Even if Romans were taller than 19th-century working classes, the comparison is problematic; Greco-Roman stature should be judged against Mediterranean food economies of the Late Bronze/Early Iron Age, and those of late antiquity and the medieval period.

+Scholars with a **pessimistic view** (e.g., Giannecchini and Moggi-Cecchi) argued that the Roman imperial period saw a marked **decrease in stature**, followed by an increase in late antiquity, while Koepke and Baten advocated a pan-European increase coinciding with the collapse of the Western Roman Empire.
+* A crucial problem with Giannecchini and Moggi-Cecchi’s work is that their imperial period evidence is heavily concentrated in the city of Rome and its direct environment (56% of skeletons), while pre-Roman and post-Roman data come from other regions in Italy.
+* This bias suggests their analysis mainly indicates that people in the Roman metropolis were shorter than people elsewhere in Italy during other periods, not a generalized decline in body height in the Roman world.
+* Shorter stature in Rome might not be related to malnourishment, but rather to factors like **endemic malaria**, structural overpopulation, or bad hygiene.

+The analysis by Koepke and Baten, operating on a high level of abstraction, struggles with similar biases, including low sample sizes for the Roman Mediterranean (e.g., 11 skeletons for the second century).
+Their suggestion of an increase in body length following the fall of the Western Roman Empire coincides with a period where the largest number of skeletons comes from southern Germany and the Rhine Region.
+##### Inconclusive Evidence and Population Pressure

+It may be concluded that skeletal evidence is **essentially inconclusive** regarding the historical development of stature.
+It is difficult to reconstruct local developments over the long term because few large necropolises span more than three or four centuries, with Rome being a possible but complicated exception.

+* Scholars are likely to continue interpreting skeletal remains based on their existing models of the nutritional status of Romans, which were developed from other data.
+* The key question of whether Roman undernourishment was bigger, smaller, or comparable to pre- and post-Roman phases hinges primarily on the issue of **population pressure**: whether Rome’s imperial food economies operated close to their maximum capacity.

+The consistency of ancient Mediterranean communities sending out surplus population (e.g., via colonization) suggests that overpopulation was a familiar issue but traditionally had a solution: migration.
+Although Scheidel (2009, 70) argued the early imperial Mediterranean was close to its maximum carrying capacity, there is **no direct evidence unequivocally supporting this claim**
+* Emperors like Augustus and Trajan founded cities in marginal regions, suggesting enough under-explored land was available, although colonization was not widely used as a demographic instrument in the imperial period.
+* The Roman Empire, outside the central Mediterranean, does not appear to have been very densely populated.
+Settlement data shows entire regions appearing rather empty (e.g., river valleys in Gaul/Spain, the Gharb region, parts of the Ebro basin).
+* This evidence suggests that population pressure was **not** getting the better of the Roman food economy on an empire-wide level

+Therefore, undernourishment in the Roman world was likely not directly related to the sheer quantity of people.
+Instead, there may have been **friction undernourishment** in some larger urban communities, particularly the Roman metropolis, due to the malfunctioning of local and regional food markets.
+* Institutions like the _annona_ (in Rome) and municipal grain funds (_sitonia_) in the Greek East emphasize the potential for malnutrition in urban contexts.
+* This social environment suggests that those who grew up in bigger urban centers had a higher chance of suffering from undernourishment during childhood, potentially resulting in shorter stature.
+If average stature is inversely related to the proportion of people in large cities, Romans might be slightly shorter than their predecessors and successors, lending a slightly stronger case to the pessimistic side, though caution is advised due to biases in the data.